Wirth’s Circus

 Headline for Wirth's Circus fire

-Page 1 of ‘The Argus’, December 28 1953
+Front page of ‘The Argus’, December 28 1953

 Rather than rebuild, the Wirth’s decided to relinquish their long-standing lease on the land.
 The high running costs were a main factor; keeping such a large site going, as its popularity declined, was becoming increasingly difficult.

 Wirth’s Park never re-opened.
 After some debate about future use, and the possible relocation of the circus, the land was purchased by the Victorian State Government.
-They had been eying the location since the mid 1940s.

 Architect Roy Grounds